How to Install SQLite 3 on Ubuntu 22.04 or 20.04

 This command will display the installed SQLite 3 version in your terminal, allowing you to confirm that the installation was successful and that you have the desired version of SQLite 3 on your Ubuntu system.

-Install SQLite 3 on Ubuntu 22.04 or 20.04 via Source
+Method 2: Install SQLite 3 via Source Archive

-Step 1: Download the Latest SQLite 3 Archive on Ubuntu
+Download the Latest SQLite 3 Archive

 If you prefer to compile SQLite 3 from the source, you can obtain the latest or a specific version by visiting the SQLite Download page.
 This method allows you to have more control over the version you install.
 First, identify the latest version of SQLite 3 on the download page.
 Then, use the wget command to download the appropriate archive: